AI and the Future of Workplace Productivity

 Most professionals still rely on the same writing process they learned in school: type, reread, edit, rewrite, send.
 This method worked fine when communication was slower and less frequent.
 But modern work demands speed without sacrificing quality, and that's where the old approach breaks down.

-The average office worker sends 121 emails per day, according to Radicati Group's 2024 research.
-Add in Slack messages, Teams chats, document comments, and client communications, and you're looking at 200-300 written interactions daily.
-Each one carries risk—a typo in a client email, unclear phrasing in a project update, or the wrong tone in feedback to your team.
+The average office worker now sends 128 emails per day, according to Radicati Group's 2026 research.
+When you factor in Slack messages, Teams chats, document comments, and client communications, professionals engage in 250-350 written interactions daily.
+Each message represents a potential risk—whether it's a typo in a client proposal, ambiguous phrasing in a project brief, or an unintentionally harsh tone in team feedback.

 I've seen talented professionals lose opportunities because of preventable writing mistakes.
 A colleague once sent a proposal with "pubic sector" instead of "public sector."
 The client noticed.
 We didn't get the contract.
 Another friend used casual language in what she thought was an internal memo, but it got forwarded to executives.
 These aren't rare edge cases, they're common enough that most people have similar stories.